 Professional Development Training

-“Scott provided a variety of tools to successfully work with families that are in crisis,” says Torry Bolter, Director of Admissions.
-“These tools ranged from addressing client qualification, follow up techniques, and client relation management which were all valuable in continuing to build our Admissions team.
+“Scott provided a variety of tools to successfully work with families that are in crisis,” says Torry Bolter, Director of Enrollment.
+“These tools ranged from addressing client qualification, follow up techniques, and client relation management which were all valuable in continuing to build our enrollment team.

-The combination of strategies that make a successful Admissions Counselor and anecdotal stories from Scott’s past made for a valuable and useful training experience.”
-Red Oak Recovery continues to be open to changes in our industry and reflects on the strategies that have been successful in the past.
-Together our past experiences mixed with new techniques help mold our Admissions team to grow, help and shine in their area of expertise.
+The combination of strategies that make a successful Enrollment Counselor and anecdotal stories from Scott’s past made for a valuable and useful training experience.”
+Red Oak Recovery® continues to be open to changes in our industry and reflects on the strategies that have been successful in the past.
+Together our past experiences mixed with new techniques help mold our enrollment team to grow, help and shine in their area of expertise.

 CLINICIAN’S CORNER with Casey Dewar, MA, LPC-A, LCAS-A Primary Therapist